-The EER (Dutch: Onderwijs- en Examenregeling; 'OER') describe the objectives, content and structure of the degree programmes offered and the regulations and provisions dealing with the organization of these programmes and the assessments and examinations related to them.
+The EER (Dutch: Onderwijs- en Examenregeling; 'OER') describe the objectives and content of the degree programmes offered and the regulations and provisions dealing with the organization of these programmes and the assessments and examinations related to them.
 They are required by the Dutch Higher Education and Scientific Research Act to ensure that students are well informed about the content of their programme and the way it is organized.
 They are the basis for the curricula of each of the study programmes, the time schedules, the assessments and examinations, the facilities available to the students and the administrative systems and procedures.
-They describe the responsibilities and obligations of everyone involved: teachers, students, Heads of department, coordinators, director and legal bodies within the Royal Academy of Art, such as the Examination Board and the Study Programme Committee.
+They describe the responsibilities and obligations of everyone involved: tutors, students, Heads of department, coordinators, director and legal bodies within the Royal Academy of Art, such as the Examination Board and the Study Programme Committee.

-The EER are evaluated each academic year for reasons of quality assurance and further improvement.
+The Education and Education Regulations are evaluated each academic year for reasons of quality assurance and further improvement.
 They are established for the next academic year, including possible adaptations on the basis of these evaluations and/or changes in legislation.
 They are finally approved by the Executive Board of the University of the Arts The Hague for the academic year mentioned on the front page and therefore binding for the concerning year.

-The current document describes the formal and procedural aspects of the education in our bachelor's programmes.
-The specific content of the various bachelor programmes is covered in the curricula (overview of study components and related amount of credits) and course descriptions of study components to be found on the Portal.
+The current document mainly describes the formal and procedural aspects of the education in our Master's programmes.
+The specific content of the various master programmes is covered in the curricula (overview of study components and related amount of credits) and course descriptions of study components to be found on the Portal.
 Together, these documents constitute the EER.

 - Chapter 1 of this document is an introductory and defining chapter. - Chapters 2 and 3 list the degree programmes offered, as well as their structure. - Chapter 4 describes the main language of the programmes. - Chapters 5 through 8 deal with assessments and examinations.
-These chapters provide the formal framework for the assessments. - Chapter 9 provides information on exemptions. - Chapter 10 describes the provision with respect to the guidance of individual students. - Chapters 11 and 12 deal with the information provision to the students. - Chapter 13 describes the procedures and regulations in exceptional cases, either intended or unintended: unexpected events during assessments, fraud, misconduct, et cetera. - Chapter 14 describes the opportunities to appeal for students who do not agree with any decisions taken in the framework of these regulations. - Chapter 15, to conclude, contains regulations on a set of remaining subjects.
+These chapters provide the formal framework for the assessments.
+Note: chapter 6 is intentionally left blank: in the regulations for the Bachelor's programmes, it deals with the propaedeutic assessments, which do not apply to the Master's programmes. - Chapter 9 provides information on exemptions. - Chapter 10 describes the provision with respect to the guidance of individual students. - Chapters 11 and 12 deal with the information provision to the students. - Chapter 13 describes the procedures and regulations in exceptional cases, either intended or unintended: unexpected events during assessments, fraud, misconduct, et cetera. - Chapter 14 describes the opportunities to appeal for students who do not agree with any decisions taken in the framework of these regulations. - Chapter 15, to conclude, contains regulations on a set of remaining subjects.